CatarinaSeigward/CatarinaSeigward.github.io/content/portfolio/Academic-Adventure/ACADEMIC_ADVENTURE.md

 ### Rule Design

 Players will take on the role of scholars, navigating through the labyrinth of the academic world.
-The objective is to collect as many knowledge points as possible while avoiding various academic challenges such as funding constraints, publication barriers, research methodology challenges, and professional competitors.
-Players need to find the symbol of a significant academic discovery within a set time limit, thereby escaping the academic maze to achieve victory in the game.
-If the player fails to find the "Great Discovery" within the allotted time or is caught by an academic challenge, the game will end in failure and restart.
+The objective is to collect as many knowledge points as possible while avoiding various academic challenges such as fresh student, outstanding peers, journal editors and even stray dogs.
+Players need to find the symbol of a significant academic discovery, thereby escaping the academic maze to achieve victory in the game.
+If the player fails to find the items within the allotted time or is caught by an academic challenge, the game will end in failure and restart.

 The game rules are as follows:

 1. **Role-Playing**: Players act as scholars actively seeking knowledge and academic achievements.
-2. **Objective**: Collect knowledge points scattered across the game map and find the symbol representing a major discovery.
+2. **Objective**: Collect knowledge points scattered across the game map, such as papers, books, money and even hair growth medicine, while evading personified academic challenges.
-3. **Avoiding Obstacles**: The game includes various obstacles representing different academic challenges, such as funding constraints and publication barriers.
-Players need to skillfully evade these challenges.
+3. **Avoiding Obstacles**: The game includes various obstacles representing different academic challenges, such as fresh student, outstanding peers, journal editors and even stray dogs.
+They will distract you.
-4. **Time Limit**: Players must complete the task within one minute.
-Failure to find the "Great Discovery" or getting caught by academic challenges before the countdown ends results in game failure.
-5. **Victory**: If a player successfully collects all knowledge points and finds the "Great Discovery," they successfully escape the academic maze, and the game is won.
+4. **Victory**: If a player successfully collects all items in a level, he'll advance to the next one, where you'll collect more items and evade an increased number of obstacles.
+There are three levels in total.
+This design is intended to simulate the academic career of a young scholar.
-6. **Failure and Restart**: If caught by an academic challenge or if time runs out, the game restarts.
+6. **Failure and Restart**: If caught by an academic challenge, the game restarts.

 ### Character Design